mitchcurtis/slate/doc/overview.md

 ![Tileset Project icon](https://github.com/mitchcurtis/slate/blob/master/app/images/tileset-project.svg)

 Tileset projects have a tileset bitmap image that can be edited by first painting tiles onto the grid, and then editing those tiles.
 An accompanying project file is created to save the contents of the grid.
+The tileset image is edited directly (i.e overwritten when the project is saved).

 - [Getting Started with Tilesets](https://github.com/mitchcurtis/slate/blob/master/doc/getting-started-tileset.md)